mgis-architects/nginx/README.md

 It also contain Dockerfile and relevant scripts to build container with NGINX and ModSecurity.

+# Requirements

+Docker 1.12+

+Ansible 2.2.x+

+Internet access from Docker Build Machine as sources will be pulled from different locations during the build.

 # Create Docker Image

 Install Docker 1.12 on the build machine